underlines/awesome-ml/llm-tools.md

 - [RAPTOR](https://arxiv.org/html/2401.18059v1) Recursive Abstractive Processing for Tree Organized Retrieval is a powerful indexing and retrieving technique clustering and summarizing text chunks in a hierarchical tree structure improving RAG quality significantly
 - [Alice in Wonderland](https://arxiv.org/abs/2406.02061) Simple Tasks Showing Complete Reasoning Breakdown in LLMs
 - [EfficientQAT](https://arxiv.org/abs/2407.11062) Efficient Quantization-Aware Training down to 2 bits with higher quality than previous methods
+- [Late Chunking](https://arxiv.org/abs/2409.04701) introduces "late chunking," which improves the retrieval of smaller portions of text in dense vector-based retrieval systems using long context embedding models, providing superior results across various retrieval tasks without the need for additional training and can be applied to any long-context embedding model

 # Other awesome resources